-This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering (MSK).

 Before the Surgery

-Upon arrival to the hospital, the patient will be asked to provide contact information for the person who will be speaking to the surgeon after the surgery.
+After arriving at the hospital, the patient will be asked to provide contact information for the person who will be meeting with the surgeon after the surgery.
 This is the same person who will get updates from the nurse liaison during the surgery.
-If the patient is having an outpatient procedure, he or she will also be asked to provide contact information for the person who will be taking the patient home.
+If the patient is having an outpatient procedure, he or she will also be asked to provide contact information for the person who will be taking them home.

 Once the patient is checked in, he or she will go to the Presurgical Center (PSC) to be examined before surgery.
-One person may come along, but others should wait in the concierge waiting area.
-If the patient wishes, other people may join him or her when the nurse has finished the examination.
+One person can come along, but other visitors should wait in the waiting area.
+If the patient wishes, other visitors may join him or her when the nurse has finished the exam.

 When the operating room (OR) is ready, the surgical team will take the patient there.
-They will prepare the patient for surgery, which usually takes 30 to 90 minutes, then the surgery will begin.
+They will prepare the patient for surgery, which can take 15 to 90 minutes.
+Then, the surgery will begin.

 Please remember the following:

-- Do not bring food or drinks to the waiting area or the PSC.
+- Do not bring food or drinks into the waiting area or the PSC.
 Patients are not allowed to eat before their surgery or procedure.

-- If the patient brought any valuables, such as a cell phone, iPod, iPad, etc., please keep it safe for them.
+- If the patient brought any valuables, such as a cell phone, iPod, iPad, etc., please keep them safe for him or her during surgery.

 During the Surgery

-After the patient is taken to the OR, all visitors should go to the main lobby on the 1st floor.
+After the patient is taken to the OR, please wait in the main lobby on the 1st floor.
 While you are waiting, here are some things you can do:

 - Food and drinks are available on the 1st floor in the cafeteria and in the gift shop.
 You can also bring your own food and eat it in the cafeteria.

-- The coat-check room is at the bottom of the escalator on the ground level.
-It is open Monday through Friday from 11:00 am to 4:00 pm.
+- The coat-check room is located at the bottom of the escalator on the ground level.
+It is open Monday through Friday from 11:00 AM to 4:00 PM.

 - Wireless Internet access is available in most areas of the hospital.
-You may also use the computers in the rooms off the main lobby.
+You can also use the computers in the rooms off the main lobby.

-- Please use the designated cell phone area to accept and make calls.
+- Please be courteous and mindful of others while using your cell phone.
+Use the designated area to accept and make calls on your cell phone.
 It may be useful to bring your phone charger to the hospital.
-Please be courteous and mindful of others while using your cell phone.

-- The Mary French Rockefeller Chapel, an interfaith chapel near the main lobby on the 1st floor, is open at all times for meditation and prayer.
+- The Mary French Rockefeller All Faith Chapel is an interfaith chapel located in room M106 near the main lobby on the 1st floor.
+It is open at all times for meditation and prayer.

-- The Patient Recreation Pavilion is open daily from 9:00 am to 8:00 pm for patients and their visitors.
+- The Patient Recreation Pavilion is open daily from 9:00 AM to 8:00 PM for patients and their visitors.
 Children are allowed in the pavilion as long as they are supervised by an adult.
 Arts and crafts, a library, an outdoor terrace, and scheduled entertainment events are available in this area.
-To get there, take the M elevators to the 15th floor.
+To get to the pavilion, take the M elevators to the 15th floor.

 - From inside the hospital, use a hospital courtesy phone.
 Dial 2000 and ask for beeper 9000.
 Please be patient; this can take up to 2 minutes.

-- You may also ask the information desk staff to contact the CNS for you.
+- You can also ask the information desk staff to contact the nurse liaison for you.

 After the Surgery

-When the patient's surgery is done, we will call you to come back to the concierge desk.
-Please take the B elevator to the 6th floor and check in at the concierge desk.
-The concierge staff will bring you to a private consultation room to speak with the surgeon.
+When the patient's surgery is completed, we will call you and ask you to return to the concierge desk to tell you where to go to meet with the surgeon.

-After you have met with the surgeon, you should return to the concierge desk and tell them that you have finished your consultation.
+After you have met with the surgeon, return to the concierge desk and tell them that you have finished your consultation.

 After surgery, the patient will be taken to the PACU.
 It can take up to 90 minutes before the patient is ready to have visitors.
 You can use this time to take a walk or just relax in the waiting area until the patient is ready to see you.

-Once the patient is ready for visitors, a nurse will take you to the PACU.
-Please remember that a limited number of visitors can go into the PACU.
+When the patient is able to have visitors, a staff member will take you to the PACU.
+Please remember that only a limited number of visitors can go into the PACU.
 This is to keep the area quiet and avoid overcrowding.
 The patients in the PACU need time for rest and nursing care after surgery.

 While visiting in the PACU